Worldwar series: First series

 It ends with neither humanity nor the aliens triumphing.
-Instead, each side fights to the point that facing mutually-assured destruction, they settle into an uneasy ceasefire.
-The aliens want to colonize Earth and have nuclear weapons but want to use them only sparingly.
-They cannot colonize a radioactive wasteland after a full-scale nuclear exchange.
+Instead, each side fights to the point that, facing mutually-assured destruction, they settle into an uneasy ceasefire.
+The aliens want to colonize Earth and have nuclear weapons, but they want to use them only sparingly as they cannot colonize a radioactive wasteland after a full-scale nuclear exchange.

 The invasion ultimately ends with all of the major Allied and Axis powers managing to develop their own nuclear weapons, which results in a stalemate.
 The Race is left in control of roughly half the planet, primarily colonial possessions in the Southern Hemisphere: Africa, South and Central America, Australia, and most of Asia aside from the Soviet Union and a few Japanese coastal holdings.